vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/064/05_sA_vaha.md

 Both Geldner and Renou take cd as a unified rel. cl. (e.g., “die du als Göttin ...

 erschienen bist”), but this is impossible, because bhūḥ is unaccented.
 I instead attach c to ab, and take d as an independent imperatival clause.
 I now see that it would be possible to take cd together, with the nominal rel. cl. yā́ha devī́acting as an izafe; as noted elsewhere (passim) such izafe-like rel. phrases can be embedded.
 This would produce a tr.
 “You, who are a goddess, o daughter of heaven, become worthy to be seen …,” with no appreciable difference in meaning.
-It might then be better to stick with the arrangement of the publ. tr.
+It might then be better to stick with the arrangement of the published translation